sthakulla/SnakeGamewithPython/README.md

 # SnakeGamewithPython
-A simple Snake game using Python with turtle
+A simple Snake game using Python with turtle library